jiangfeng1124/ChemRxnExtractor/README.md

 `test_file` has an independent paragraph/sentence each line (e.g., `tests/sample_data/raw.txt`).
 See `pipeline.py` for more details.
 GPU is used as the default device, please ensure that you have at least >5G allocatable GPU memory.

-**Preprocessing** We recommend using [ChemDataExtractor](http://chemdataextractor.org/) for preprocessing chemical documents of PDF format (e.g., PDF-to-Text, sentence segmentation, and tokenization).
+**Preprocessing:** We recommend using the [ChemDataExtractor](http://chemdataextractor.org/) toolkit for the preprocessing of chemical documents in PDF format, such as PDF parsing, sentence segmentation, and tokenization.

 ## Train and Evaluation

-### Pre-trained Model: ChemBERT
+### Pre-training: ChemBERT

-Our model is greatly benefited from a domain-adaptively pre-trained model named ChemBERT.
+Our model is greatly benefited from a domain-adaptively pre-trained model named **ChemBERT**.
-To train a new model on your own datasets, download [ChemBERT v3.0](https://drive.google.com/file/d/1UMYYD9P8fJgs61FJc06sRbbdDxOYPbMu/view?usp=sharing).
+To train a new model on your own datasets, download [ChemBERT v3.0](https://drive.google.com/file/d/1UMYYD9P8fJgs61FJc06sRbbdDxOYPbMu/view?usp=sharing), and extract to a local directory.

 ### Fine-tuning